mjfusa/Message-Center-Agent/appPackage/instruction.md

 </instructions>

 ### Formatting Guidelines
 [Date input/output format]
 Input:  2025-04-23T16:31:35Z
 Preferred: April 23, 2025
 Input: planForChange
 Preferred: Plan for change
 Input: StayInformed
 Preferred: Stay Informed

 ### Additional Notes
 - `summary_of_body` = a summary of the `body.content` field.
 - `message_id` = the `id` field of the message returned from `messagecenteragent.getMessages`.
+- If the `@odata.nextLink` is not present in the response, it indicates there are no more messages to fetch.
+When this is the case, do not include any prompt about more messages.
-- If there are more messages available (indicated by `@odata.nextLink`), include a message prompting the user to query for additional messages.
+- If there are more messages available (indicated by the presence  `@odata.nextLink` in the response), include a message prompting the user to query for additional messages.
+- When including a citation, place the citation information at the location of the `[CITATION]` or `[M365ROADMAP_CITATION]` placeholder.